Online Purchasing of Goods and Services (Age Verification) Bill

 Groups Affected

-- Online Businesses: Those selling age-restricted goods and services online will need to implement age verification measures, potentially incurring costs in doing so.
+- Online Businesses: Businesses selling age-restricted goods and services online will be directly affected, needing to implement age verification procedures and potentially incurring costs.

-- Government Agencies: Agencies responsible for enforcement and providing guidance.
+- Government Agencies: Government agencies responsible for enforcement will have additional responsibilities in overseeing compliance and investigating violations.

 Powered by nyModel